pedrogasg/jetson-setup/README.md

     ```bash
     sudo iw dev wlan0 set power_save off
     ```

+### Step 3.1 - Connect the Jetson to WiFi (In wap2 entreprise)

+1. Follow the 2 first steps

+2. Create WPA2 Entreprise connexion

+    ```bash
+    nmcli con add type wifi ifname wlan0 con-name <connexion-name> ssid <ssid_name>
+    nmcli con edit id <connexion-name>
+    set ipv4.method auto
+    set 802-1x.eap peap
+    set 802-1x.phase2-auth mschapv2
+    set 802-1x.identity <user_name>
+    set 802-1x.password <password>
+    set wifi-sec.key-mgmt wpa-eap
+    save
+    activate
+    ```
+3. Continue as step 3

 ### Step 4 - Connect to the Jetson over WiFi in ssh

-1. Unplug the the Jetson Nano HDMI
+1. Unplug the the Jetson Nano HDMI if you use a display or the micro usb if you use the headless mode

-3. Open a new terminal in your main machine and connect to the jetson in ssh wirh the following command
+3. Open a new terminal in your main machine and connect to the jetson in ssh with the following command

     ```bash
     ssh <user_name>@<jetson_ip_address>
     ```
 4. Sign in with the password <user_password>

-## Intalling librealsense and ros
+## Installing librealsense and ros
 ---

 ### Step 1 - Realsense setup

-> Right now we are using the version 2.28
+> Right now we are using the version 2.31

 1. Add a swapfile to jetson